Qbox-project/qbx_vehicleshop/README.md

 **[PolyZone](https://github.com/qbcore-framework/PolyZone)**

 * You need to create new PolyZones if you want to create a new dealership or move default locations to another area.
-After you create the new PolyZones, add them to the Config.Shops > [Shape]
+After you create the new PolyZones, add them to the config.shops > [Shape]

 * Here's a Wiki on how to create new PolyZone: https://github.com/mkafrin/PolyZone/wiki/Using-the-creation-script